 Cyber and Physical Security

-New threats and security risks for the electric power grid are constantly emerging as we continue to deploy the Internet of Things (IoT), including sensors, routers and smart devices that feed critical data over the Internet, and cloud technologies that are essential to a modern grid and 24/7 business transactions.
-This increased connectivity creates many new entry points for potential internal and external attackers, posing new challenges for grid security.
+New threats and security risks for the electric power grid are constantly emerging as we continue to connect the Internet of Things (IoT), including sensors, routers and smart devices that are essential to a modern grid and 24/7 business transactions.
+Increased connectivity creates new entry points for potential attackers and poses new challenges for grid security.
 It is up to each utility to be prepared to contain and minimize the consequences of cyber and physical security incidents.

-AEP classifies all of its bulk electric system facilities based on the critical nature of the equipment to determine the level of security needed.
-This approach allows us to design security controls directly into new infrastructure from the start.
+AEP classifies all of its bulk electric system facilities based on their criticality to determine the level of security needed.
+This approach allows us to design security controls for new infrastructure from the start.

-Unlike other sectors in the U.S., the cyber and physical security of the bulk electric system is regulated by the federal government through the North American Electric Reliability Corporation (NERC) Critical Infrastructure Protection (CIP) program.
-We are also routinely audited for compliance with federal cyber and physical security standards.
-In addition, the Audit Committee of the Board of Directors reviews our cyber and physical security efforts regularly and the full Board conducts an annual review.
+The cyber and physical security of the BES is regulated by the federal government through the North American Electric Reliability Corporation (NERC) Critical Infrastructure Protection (CIP) Reliability Standards.
+We are routinely audited for compliance with federal standards in both cyber and physical security.
+In addition, the Board of Directors’ Audit Committee reviews our cyber and physical security efforts, which also are reviewed annually with the full Board.

-As a result of the revised NERC CIP standards, AEP now classifies all of its bulk electric system facilities based on the critical nature of the equipment to determine the level of security needed.
-This approach allows us to design security controls directly into new infrastructure from the start, building the costs into capital projects as needed.
+AEP classifies all of its BES facilities based on their criticality to determine the level of security needed.
+This approach allows us to design security controls for new infrastructure from the start, building the costs into capital projects as needed.
 It also allows us to be more proactive with new and existing infrastructure while balancing risks with mitigation solutions.

 AEP’s third-party risk governance program was developed to identify potential risks introduced through third-party relationships, such as vendors, software and hardware manufacturers or professional services providers.